UPCRC/CloudRunner/README.md

 Verify the installation by going to the ***Sketch tab*** again and you should be able to see now in the <span style='color: #7C7C7C;'> Contributed Libraries </span> portion, the ***CloudRunner library*** or for other newer versions, it can be seen under ***Sketch Tab*** >  ***Include Library*** > under <span style='color: #7C7C7C;'> Contributed Libraries </span>.
 ![Verifying Library Installation](<Images-ReadME/Verifying Library Installation.png>)

+### CloudRunner Kit
+You may procure your very own CloudRunner Kit by contacting [UP Competitive Robotics Club (UP CRC)](#contact-information)

+### Creating the Track
+The preferred line width for the track is 1 cm in a shape of a loop especially for beginners.

+**PICTURE OF THE TRACK!!
+NEEDED HERE**

+This track was made in 1/2 sized illustration board using black markers for the line.

 ## Getting Started!